 (3-0-3).
-Analyzes current marketing management issues.
-Requires the development of a marketing plan for an outside organization, analysis of case studies and participation in computer simulation exercises.
+Reinforces marketing concepts through case studies and class discussion.
+Focuses on solving current market issues using relevant strategic marketing frameworks.
+Requires the development of a strategic marketing plan for an outside organization.
 Prerequisites: MKT 301 and senior standing.

-MKT 405 Luxury Brand Management (3-0-3).
+MKT 405 Luxury Brand

+Management (3-0-3).
 Provides a theoretical and practical understanding of product development, pricing, accessibility (distribution) and communication when seeking to gain access to consumers in luxury industries.
 Presents and reinforces new luxury business models grounded in anti-laws of marketing through readings, case studies and a course project for practical application and experiential learning.
 Introduces leaders of the luxury industry in the Middle East.
 Illustrates the wide variety of career opportunities available in the luxury industry and related fields.
-Prerequisites: MKT 301 or MKT 305 or MKT 370, and senior standing.
+Prerequisites: MKT 201 and senior standing.